sandrocsimas/bookshelf-filteration/README.md

 Example using validate.js:
 ````
 validate({first_name: 'Sandro', last_name: 'Simas'}, {length: {minimum: 3}});
-// [] OK, last_name in user table will be updated to 'Simas'
+// [] No errors and last_name in user table will be updated to 'Simas'
 ````
 ````
 validate({first_name: 'Sandro', last_name: null}, {length: {minimum: 3}});
-// [] OK, last_name in user table will be updated to null
+// [] No errors and last_name in user table will be updated to null
 ````
 ````
 validate({first_name: 'Sandro', last_name: ''}, {length: {minimum: 3}});
-// [] Not OK because we expect a validation error since 0 length is less than 3
+// [] No errors but we expect a validation error since 0 length is less than 3
 ````